OpenLiberty/sample-langchain4j/rag-db/README.md

 When you are done checking out the service, exit dev mode by pressing `Ctrl+C` in the command-line session where you ran Liberty, or by typing `q` and then pressing the `enter/return` key.

-Then, run the following command to tear down the environment:
+Then, run the following command to stop the MongoDB Atlas:

 ```
 docker compose -f docker-compose.yml down